mozerpol/NotesFromLearning/q_and_a/README.md

 3. Clock gating techniques - disable unused parts.
 4. Voltage scaling - lowering the supply voltage reduces power consumption.

+### 8. Explain the concept of pipelining and how it can improve performance in an FPGA design. <a name="18"></a> [UP↑](#tof)
+Pipelining is a technique to improve the performance of a system by breaking down a complex designs into smaller stages. <br/>
 Advantages:
-- Pipelining enables the processing of multiple data elements simultaneously
 - Pipelining can help optimize the utilization of FPGA resources.
-By breaking down complex operations into smaller stages, it becomes easier to map the design onto the available logic elements and routing resources of the FPGA
+It becomes easier to map the design onto the available logic elements of the FPGA,
 - Pipelining can enable higher clock frequencies by reducing the critical path delay.

-### 8. Explain the concept of pipelining and how it can improve performance in an FPGA design. <a name="18"></a> [UP↑](#tof)
-Pipelining is a technique to improve the performance of a system by breaking down a complex computation into smaller, sequential stages.
-In pipelining, the input data is divided into multiple sub-tasks, which are then processed in a series of pipeline stages.
-Each pipeline stage performs a specific operation on the data and passes it to the next stage.

 ### 9. What is the purpose of a constraint file in FPGA design?
 Give examples of common constraints. <a name="19"></a> [UP↑](#tof)
 Constraint file is a text file that specifies certain requirements and